chris1111/Chameleon-macOS-Mojave-USB/README.md

   - Conatain Chameleon Bootloader revision v2.4svn r2910
   - Working for Legacy configurations

-### Real Mac users, you have not used the Clover Bootloader, as simple as that.

 * What you need

    - Disable the security SIP and Gatekeeper on your Mac